LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 - uses and use module relations
 	`rdiamond` (arrow ending with a black half diamond)

+- predicate calls
+	`normal` (arrow ending with a black triangle)
+- dynamic predicate updates
+	`diamond` (arrow ending with a black diamond)

 The library, directory, file, entity, and predicate nodes that are not part of the predicates, entities, files, or libraries for which we are generating a diagram use a dashed border, a darker color, and are described as external.